 Hookdeck has built-in integrations for Twitter, GitHub, Shopify, Stripe, and more.
-A full list of providers, along with configuration options, is available on the Integrations page.
+A full list of providers, along with configuration options, is available when creating or configuring your sources.

 We've also made it simple to develop your own integration for any platform that implements any of the following verification methods:

 - API Key

 Transformations are a powerful tool that allow you to modify the data payload of webhooks in transit, allowing you to seamlessly connect services by changing the data structure of the source to match the expected structure of the destination.